The ‘Clip CLOP’ Appeal – RESULT!

 Action: Worried that expected changes to land ownership at each end of the claimed route might jeopardise future use, a group of residents got together in 2015 to start to collect evidence of past use and submit a claim to Shropshire Council (SC) to have the route formally recognised via a Definitive Map Modification Order (DMMO) – i.e. amending the official public rights of way map to show it.
 This work was later taken over by Stoke upon Tern Parish Council, and endorsed by Hodnet Parish Council (the route spans two parishes), with the claim formally submitted in 2016.

-Funding: Money to finance the start of the required work is being provided by Stoke upon Tern PC, with matching funding from Hodnet Parish Council.
-However, with final costs uncertain we need to raise a separate fighting fund – hence this appeal.
+After lengthy consideration, the Planning Inspectorate upheld the appeal in late 2021, and SC were instructed to issue a DMMO, making the route official, by August 2022.
+The landowners involved exercised their right to appeal the order, resulting in a Public Inquiry (PI) being ordered.
+‘Seed’ money to finance the required PI work has been provided by Stoke upon Tern PC, with matching funding from Hodnet Parish Council.
+However, with final costs uncertain we do need to raise a separate fighting fund – hence the Clip CLOP appeal.

 Note.
-Funds raised by this campaign will be directly applied to cover necessary PI costs/expenses; but in the unlikely event that the funds raised are not fully required, any balance will be donated to other bodies engaged in similar work, e.g. The Ramblers or the British Horse Society.
+Funds raised by this campaign will be directly applied to cover necessary PI costs/expenses; but in the unlikely event that the funds raised are not fully required, any balance will be donated to other bodies engaged in similar work, e.g. The Ramblers or the British Horse or Open Spaces societies.

 If you’ve read this far, thank you – and if it has inspired you to share our message and/or contribute to our campaign, thank you very much.